KarthikEdhala/healthcare-api-risk-scoring/README.md

   "data_quality_issues": ["DEMO004", "DEMO007"]
 }

 Each submission receives immediate scoring feedback from the API.

-🛠 Tech & Concepts Used
+## Tech & Concepts Used

-TypeScript / JavaScript
+- TypeScript / JavaScript

-REST API integration
+- REST API integration

-Pagination handling
+- Pagination handling

-Retry logic for transient failures
+- Retry logic with backoff

-Defensive data parsing
+- Defensive data parsing

-Deterministic risk scoring
+- Deterministic risk scoring

-Clean, readable, production-style code
+- Robust engineering for unreliable APIs

-✅ Key Takeaway
+## Key Takeaway

-This project reflects how I would build reliable data processing logic against real healthcare or enterprise APIs where data is rarely perfect.
+This project demonstrates how to build reliable data processing against real healthcare or enterprise APIs where data is often imperfect.
 The emphasis is on correctness, resilience, and clarity rather than shortcuts.